This is the Trimester 3, 2021 version of this course.

 Plus a 1 credit point elective unit from:

-or any other units with prior written approval of the Course Director.
+Or another postgraduate unit with prior written approval of the Course Director

 Campuses by intake